ampx/Scheduler/README.md

 ![Architecture Overview](docs/img/scheduler_overview.PNG)

+* Grafana datasource that is designed to service as proxy to run external processes, get data from external web api, or trigger java logic

 * Grafana datasource for making sync or async calls to trigger ETL jobs.
     * Make sync call from Grafana to trigger a job and return a results
-    * Make sync call from Grafana to schedule a longer running job.
+    * Make async call from Grafana to schedule a longer running job.
 Poll the scheduler server for results
     * Can also be used to simply trigger resources

 * Scheduler is a java backend uses Executors to generate data to Grafana